CSCI-462-01-2020/DemoRepo/README.md

 Fork this repo

-Clone this repo to your machine
+Clone this forked repo to your machine

 Make a feature branch on your machine